KittenLord/summaries/rfc9110-HTTP-Semantics.md

 HTTP does not require using a specific method for determining equivalence.

 Scheme-based URI normalization for "http" and "https" has some extra rules
-    - If the port is equal to the default, the normal form is to omit the port subcomponent
+    - If the port is equal to the default, omit it
-    - Unless it is used as tht target for an OPTIONS request, an empty path component is equivalent to "/", so the normalized for is the latter
+    - Unless it is used as the target for an OPTIONS request, an empty path is equivalent to "/", latter being normalized
     - scheme and host are case-insensitive and are normalized to lowercase, all other components are case-sensitive.
     - Characters other than those in the reserved set are equivalent to their percent-encoded octets, the normal form is to not encode them

-If two HTTP URIs are equivalent after normalization, they can be assume to identify the same resource.
+If two HTTP URIs are equivalent after any normalization, they can be assume to identify the same resource.
 Any HTTP component MAY perform normalization.
 Distinct resources SHOULD NOT be identified by HTTP URIs that are equivalent after normalization

 #### 4.2.4.
 Deprecation of userinfo in http(s) URIs